-Mammoth Biosciences based in San Francisco, California, is a medical diagnostic startup that utilizes CRISPR based technology to detect the presence of diseases.
+Mammoth Biosciences, based in San Francisco, California, is a medical diagnostic startup that utilizes CRISPR based technology to detect the presence of diseases.
 Mammoth wants to democratize disease detection by bringing testing out of the lab into the point-of-care at an affordable price.
 It is one of the most widely recognized CRISPR startups today.

-Founding: 2017 by Jennifer Doudna (CRISPR pioneer) along with Trevor Martin, Ashley Tehranchi, Janice Chen and Lucas Harrington
+Founding: 2017 by Jennifer Doudna (CRISPR Pioneer) along with Trevor Martin, Ashley Tehranchi, Janice Chen and Lucas Harrington

 Select Investors: Mayfield Fund, 8VC, NFX, Tectonic Capital

-TDisclosed Funding Size: $23M
+Total Disclosed Funding Size: $23M

 2. eGenesis Bio

-eGenesis Bio, a Cambridge MA-based startup, utilizes gene editing technology to advance xenotransplantation procedures for the medical industry.
+eGenesis Bio, a Cambridge MA-based startup, utilizes gene-editing technology to advance xenotransplantation procedures for the medical industry.
 The company plans to use the genetic modification of pig clones to tackle virology and immunology challenges that come with transplanting pig organs in humans.